Did Know that June 2 is National Health and Fitness Day?

-For those with developmental disabilities, there are some added factors that make health and wellness even more essential.
+For those with a developmental disability, there are some added factors that make health and wellness even more essential.
 Obesity and diabetes are common conditions that many individuals live with, often stemming from side effects of medications, less-than-ideal dietary habits, and challenges with motivation.
 Prioritizing health and fitness can easily be sidelined by existing lifestyle constraints – for this reason, it is even more important to do what we can to ensure our loved ones are living their best lifestyle.

 To kick-off a summer of health and fitness, we have compiled a few strategies to help your loved one form healthier habits!

 It truly is worth it to start making small, incremental adjustments to your loved one’s routine.
 For those with developmental disabilities, the introduction and ongoing practice of healthy living habits makes a world of difference.
 Here are some of the benefits: